“Know what you own and know why you own it.” – Peter Lynch

-However, it must be remembered that a house property as an investment choice involves several factors like location of the house, the general trends in the real estate sector, macroeconomic conditions etc.
+However, it must be remembered that a house property as an investment choice involves several factors like the location of the house, the general trends in the real estate sector, macroeconomic conditions, etc.

-Thus, while a house property for utility purpose and to save on rent makes financial sense, it may not always be the case for investment purpose.
+Thus, while a house property for utility purposes and to save on rent makes financial sense, it may not always be the case for investment purposes.

-Even, if one has to buy a second home with the intention of giving it on rent, the location of the house, access to facilities, the infrastructure etc influence the rental rates and availability of a tenant.
+Even, if one has to buy a second home with the intention of giving it for rent, the location of the house, access to facilities, the infrastructure, etc influence the rental rates and availability of a tenant.

-Thus, while the above may be termed as investment decisions, they should be selected without a pure returns focused approach.
+Thus, while the above may be termed investment decisions, they should be selected without a pure returns-focused approach.

-Else, it may result in disappoint.
-There are a plethora of other investment avenues to select from, when the main criterion is to generate returns to outperform the market like equity, mutual funds, ELSS etc.
+Else, it may result in disappointment.
+There are a plethora of other investment avenues to select from, when the main criterion is to generate returns to outperform the market like equity, mutual funds, ELSS, etc.

-These safe options are for low-risk investor, who prefer to stay safe than sorry.
+These safe options are for low-risk investors, who prefer to stay safe than sorry.